linkedin/transport/docs/transport-udfs-api.md

   is StdInteger.
 * `"boolean"`: to represent SQL Boolean type.
 The respective Standard Type is StdBoolean.
+* `"double"`: to represent SQL Double type.
+The respective Standard Type is StdDouble.
+* `"real"`: to represent SQL Real type.
+The respective Standard Type is StdFloat.
+* `"binary"`: to represent SQL Binary type.
+The respective Standard Type is StdBinary.
 * `"array(T)"`: to represent SQL Array type, with elements of type
   T. The respective Standard Type is StdArray.
 * `"map(K,V)"`: to represent SQL Map type, with keys of type K and